-Employees must be fair and impartial in their dealings with contractors, sub contractors and suppliers.
-If an employee is involved in the tendering process, he/she must follow the Council's Standing Orders relating to Contracts.
+Employees must be fair and impartial in their dealings with contractors, sub contractors, service providers and suppliers.
+If an employee is involved in the tendering process, they must follow the Council's standing orders relating to contracts.

-Employees must notify the Chief Executive, in writing, if it comes to their knowledge that a contract in which they have a personal pecuniary interest, whether direct or indirect, has been or is about to be, entered into by the Council.
+Employees must notify the Chief Executive, in writing, if it comes to their knowledge that a contract in which they have a personal financial interest, whether direct or indirect, has been or is about to be, entered into by the Council.
 Employees must not disclose confidential information on either internal or external contractors to any individual or organisation unless authorised to do so.

-Where appropriate, the Council will require an employee working in a particularly sensitive area to enter into a restrictive covenant i.e. a contract which binds the employee upon leaving the employment of the Council not to act in a way which might damage the interests of the Council.
+Where appropriate, the Council will require an employee working in a particularly sensitive area to enter into a restrictive covenant, that is a contract which binds the employee upon leaving the employment of the Council not to act in a way which might damage the interests of the Council.

-8.3 Membership of Private Clubs/Organisations
+8.3 Membership of private clubs/organisations